5 Tips For Fishing Without Bait

 Is Bait Necessary for Fishing?

 Baits are non-discriminatory fishing gear that attracts even the non-target, under-sized fish species.
-Unfortunately, baits leave the fishes hooked deeply, and this lowers their chances of survival when released.
+Unfortunately, baits leave the fish hooked deeply, lowering their chances of survival when released.
 Therefore, if you can avoid using baits, then try fishing without baits.

 Do Fish Love Artificial Baits?